MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 - Install your chosen guest operating system on the VM.
 See [Supported guest operating systems](#supported-guest-operating-systems) for a list of supported guest operating systems.

-- Install the GPU drivers on the VM by following OEM instructions.
+- Install the GPU drivers on the VM by following instructions from our GPU Independent Hardware Vendors (IHVs).
 For NVIDIA GPU drivers, see the [Nvidia vGPU documentation](https://docs.nvidia.com/grid/15.0/grid-vgpu-release-notes-microsoft-azure-stack-hci/).

 ### Prerequisites for Windows Admin Center

-If you're using Windows Admin Center to provision GPU partitioning, you must install the latest version of [Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) with the **GPUs** extension, version 2.5.1.
+If you're using Windows Admin Center to provision GPU partitioning, you must install the latest version of [Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) with the **GPUs** extension, version 2.8.0.
 For instructions on how to install the **GPUs** extensions in Windows Admin Center, see [Installing an extension](/windows-server/manage/windows-admin-center/configure/using-extensions#installing-an-extension).

 After you install the extension, it appears under the **Installed extensions** tab as shown in the following screenshot.
-Make sure the version of the **GPUs** extension is **2.5.1**.
+Make sure the version of the **GPUs** extension is **2.8.0**.

 :::image type="content" source="./media/partition-gpu/gpu-extension.png" alt-text="Screenshot of the Installed extensions tab in Windows Admin Center to verify the GPUs extension is installed." lightbox="./media/partition-gpu/gpu-extension.png" :::